 RANGER LANGUAGE PROGRAM (RLP)

 This course provides Ranger’s knowledge of local languages and dialects when conducting operations in foreign environments.
-Rangers completing this course will understand dialects useful in areas where the Regiment is currently operating.
+Rangers completing this course will understand idioms useful in areas where the Regiment is currently operating.
 Students that excel are provided the opportunity while in the Regiment to attend additional language training in full-time Army language programs across the United States.

 U.S. ARMY RANGER SCHOOL